MaidSULTANOVIC/and-project/README.md

 The main idea of the project is an app that is used to store the user's game profile.
 It will contain different game that the user can select.
 Then he can click on the game and it will provide him his stats on this game and if possible some more data (like last games)

+You can see presentation fo the app here : https://www.youtube.com/watch?v=qbP-b6ImJlM

 Must have :
 Have a system to store user game profiles
 Show you data / stats from the selected game via an API